thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 A **higher order function** either accepts a function as an argument or returns a function.
 The concept of higher order functions is rooted in mathematics, specifically [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus).

-As you've seen, higher order functions are very common in JavaScript, but are often a tricky concept to wrap your brain around.
-The key to higher order functions is that, in JavaScript, variables can contain a function.
-Functions are just like number, string, or other datatypes in this way.
-Try using this simple high order function which returns a function.
+As you've probably seen, higher order functions are very common in JavaScript, but are tricky to wrap your brain around at first.
+Just remember, in JavaScript, variables can contain a function in the same way they contain a number, string, or other datatype.

 ```javascript
 function returnAFunction() {